ddanier/activecollab-6-jira-export/README.md

 ## After the import

 * Check users in the Jira project, all users will be "Developer"'s, probable change that
+* "Hidden from client" tasks will be visible to the client.
 * Archive the ActiveCollab project ;-)